polterguy/polterguy.github.io/documentation/magic.lambda.validators/index.md

 to the caller.
 This allows you to use *one single validator* to validate multiple arguments, such as the above illustrates.
 This might be useful if you for instance have an endpoint accepting multiple address fields, and zip code is a mandatory argument, and it needs to be an integer.

+## Project website

+The source code for this repository can be found at [github.com/polterguy/magic.lambda.validators](https://github.com/polterguy/magic.lambda.validators), and you can provide feedback, provide bug reports, etc at the same place.

 ## Quality gates